NextCenturyCorporation/neon-dash/README.md

 # Neon Dashboard

-The Neon Dashboard is a big data exploration and visualization user interface that is used with the [Neon Server](https://github.com/NextCenturyCorporation/neon-server), the [Neon Middleware](https://github.com/NextCenturyCorporation/neon-framework), and the [Next Century Component Library](https://github.com/NextCenturyCorporation/component-library).
+The Neon Dashboard is a big data exploration and visualization user interface that is used with [NUCLEUS](https://github.com/NextCenturyCorporation/nucleus) and the [NUCLEUS Data Server](https://github.com/NextCenturyCorporation/neon-server)

 ## Table of Content